-It also has beneficial effects on body composition (waist circumference and waist to hip ratio), dyslipidemia conditions, non alcoholic fatty liver disease, and other markers of liver health which are not seen with metformin usage.
+Berberine has beneficial effects on body composition (waist circumference and waist to hip ratio), dyslipidemia conditions, non alcoholic fatty liver disease, and other markers of liver health which are not seen with metformin usage.
 Berberine is also commonly recommended by holistic practitioners in cancer prevention and treatment.

 DFH has 2 excellent berberine based supplements:

-- Berberine Synergy…supplies high potency bereberine and lipoic acid to support optimal blood sugar and insulin levels, cardiovascular health, and liver health.
+- Berberine Synergy…supplies high potency berberine and lipoic acid to support optimal blood sugar and insulin levels, cardiovascular health, and liver health.
 Lipoic acid is best known for its antioxidant properties and is very important in this regard for mitochondrial health; being a key co-factor for mitochondrial enzymes involved in cellular metabolism and ATP (cellular energy) production.

 - Berb-Evail…provides 400 mg. of the berberine alkaloid for the support of healthy blood sugar levels and enhancement of insulin sensitivity.
-Being downstream effects of these main actions, berberine also helps improve dyslipidemia and other features of metabolic syndrome.
+Berberine also helps improve dyslipidemia and other features of metabolic syndrome.
 In addition, berberine has specific antimicrobial properties against pathogenic bacteria, viruses, and parasites.
-It is often used as part of a foundational regimen to treat gastrointestinal dysbiosis, along with other DFH products aligned for this effect.
+It is often used as part of a foundational regimen to treat gastrointestinal dysbiosis, along with other DFH products designed for this effect.

-In addition, another formulation is helpful when higher insulin levels are called for, as in true diabetic conditions…
+In addition, another formulation is helpful when treatment of higher insulin levels are called for.